 Combine this with the latest understanding of the neuro-science behind how to motivate and engage apprentices, the new theories affecting learning styles and also the changes to the brain during the teenage years, there is a lot for on-programme staff to consider.

-Even staff who have been in the sector for years, need to hear what we have to tell them about!
+Even staff who have been in the sector for years, need to hear what we have to tell them!

 The multi-award-winning Mentoring School are proud to announce the launch of a course for those working as assessors or tutors supporting an apprentice through their course.